gchure/phd/_site/src/chapter_03/section_06_IND_mutants.md

 | Q291V  | $650^{+450}_{-250}\,\mu$M | $8^{+8}_{-8}\,\mu$M          |  $3^{+6}_{-3}$ | This study |
 | Q291K  | $> 1$ mM                  | $310^{+70}_{-60}\,\mu$M      |  $-3.11^{+0.07}_{-0.07}$ | This study |
 | Q291R  | $9_{-9}^{+20}\,\mu$M      | $8^{+20}_{-8}\,\mu$M         |  $-2.35^{+0.01}_{-0.09}$ | This study |

-Table:  Inferred values of $K_A$, $K_I$, and $\Delta\varepsilon_{AI}$ for inducer binding mutants {#tbl:ind_params}
+:  Inferred values of $K_A$, $K_I$, and $\Delta\varepsilon_{AI}$ for inducer binding mutants

-Given the collection of fold-change measurements, we computed the
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given the collection of fold-change measurements, we computed the $\Delta F$ relative to the wild-type strain with the same operator and repressor copy number.
+This leaves differences in
-$\Delta F$ relative to the wild-type strain with the same operator and repressor copy number.
-This leaves differences in $p_{act}(c)$ as the sole contributor to the free energy difference, assuming our hypothesis that $K_A$, $K_I$, and $\Delta\varepsilon_{AI}$ are the only perturbed parameters is correct.
-The change in free energy can be seen in Fig. @fig:IND_muts (C).
-For all mutants, the free energy difference inferred from the observed fold-change measurements falls within error of the predictions generated under the hypothesis that $K_A$, $K_I$, and $\Delta\varepsilon_{AI}$ are all affected by the mutation [shaded curves in Fig.
+$p_{act}(c)$ as the sole contributor to the free energy difference, assuming our hypothesis that $K_A$, $K_I$, and $\Delta\varepsilon_{AI}$ are the only perturbed parameters is correct.
+The change in free energy can be seen in
+@Fig:IND_muts (C).
+For all mutants, the free energy difference inferred from the observed fold-change measurements falls within error of the predictions generated under the hypothesis that $K_A$, $K_I$, and
+$\Delta\varepsilon_{AI}$ are all affected by the mutation (shaded curves in
-@fig:IND_muts (C).
-The profile of the free energy change exhibits some of the rich phenomenology illustrated in Fig.
-@fig:deltaF_theory (A) and (B).
-Q291K, F161T,
-and Q291V exhibit a non-monotonic dependence on the inducer concentration, a feature that can only appear when $K_A$ and $K_I$ are altered.
+@Fig:IND_muts (C)).
+The profile of the free energy change exhibits some of the rich phenomenology illustrated in @Fig:deltaF_theory (A) and (B).
+Q291K, F161T, and Q291V exhibit a non-monotonic dependence on the inducer concentration, a feature that can only appear when $K_A$ and $K_I$ are altered.
 The non-zero $\Delta F$ at $c=0$ for Q291R and Q291K coupled with an inducer concentration dependence is a telling sign that
 $\Delta\varepsilon_{AI}$ must be significantly modified.
 This shift in
-$\Delta F$ is positive in all cases, indicating that
-$\Delta\varepsilon_{AI}$ must have decreased, and that the inactive state has become more energetically favorable for these mutants than for the wild-type protein.
-Indeed the estimates for
+$\Delta F$ is positive in all cases, indicating that $\Delta\varepsilon_{AI}$ must have decreased, and that the inactive state has become more energetically favorable for these mutants than for the wild-type protein.
-$\Delta\varepsilon_{AI}$ (Tab. @tbl:ind_params)
-reveal both mutations Q291R and Q291K make the inactive state more favorable than the active state.
-Thus, for these two mutations, only
-$\approx 10\%$ of the repressors are active in the absence of inducer, whereas the basal active fraction is $\approx 99\%$ for the wild-type repressor [@razo-mejia2018].
+Indeed the estimates for $\Delta\varepsilon_{AI}$ (Table 3.1) reveal both mutations Q291R and Q291K make the inactive state more favorable than the active state.
+Thus, for these two mutations, only $\approx 10\%$ of the repressors are active in the absence of inducer, whereas the basal active fraction is $\approx 99\%$ for the wild-type repressor [@razo-mejia2018].

-We note that the parameter values reported here disagree with those reported in @daber2011a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We note that the parameter values reported here disagree with those reported in @daber2011a.
 This disagreement stems from different assumptions regarding the residual activity of the repressor in the absence of inducer and the parametric degeneracy of the MWC model without a concrete independent measure of $\Delta\varepsilon_{AI}$.
-A detailed discussion of the difference in parameter values between our previous work [@garcia2011; @razo-majia2018], that of @daber2011a, and those of other seminal works can be found in the supplemental Chapter 7.
+A detailed discussion of the difference in parameter values between our previous work [@garcia2011; @razo-mejia2018], that of @daber2011a, and those of other seminal works  can be found in the supplemental Chapter 7.

-Taken together, these parametric changes diminish the response of the regulatory architecture as a whole to changing inducer concentrations.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Taken together, these parametric changes diminish the response of the regulatory architecture as a whole to changing inducer concentrations.
 They furthermore reveal that the parameters which govern the allosteric response are interdependent and no single parameter is insulated from the others.
 However, as *only* the allosteric parameters are changed, one can say that the allosteric parameters as a whole are insulated from the other components which define the regulatory response, such as repressor copy number and DNA binding affinity.